 Over the past few years, deposit account interest rates have become more competitive than we’ve seen in ages.
-The best online savings accounts have reached around 2.50% APY, and we were seeing some 5-year CDs above 3%.
+At their peaks, the best online savings accounts reached around 2.50% APY, and we were seeing some 5-year CDs above 3%.

-The start of 2019 put somewhat of a damper on these gains, although you can still find great high-yield savings accounts and competitive CD rates.
-Nevertheless, interest rates aren’t going up at the pace they were last year, and we’re even seeing many industry leaders starting to cut their rates, particularly on CDs.
+The Fed’s latest rate cuts and subsequent policy pause, however, put somewhat of a damper on these gains, although you can still find solid high-yield savings accounts and competitive CD rates at online banks.
+Nevertheless, interest rates aren’t going up at the pace they were just a couple years ago, and we continue to see many industry leaders continue to cut their rates, particularly on CDs.

 So why are interest rates going up one day and down the next?
 Read on for more.